davletbaev/grid/README.md

 # @wiremore/grid

 Simply put: it's a grid.
-A dead simple css grid with React components.
+A dead simple mobile-first 12 column css grid with React components.
 Have a look at the Storybook for a preview: https://wiremore-grid.surge.sh/

 ## Installation